 With your help we can find a cure

-Bright young PhD students have been funded at the start of their careers.
-We have also funded research projects in their early stages, such as The London Project to Cure Blindness.
+Bright young PhD students have been funded at the start of their careers and we have also funded research projects in their early stages, such as The London Project to Cure Blindness.
 This has helped projects gain further and greater funding for treatments and cures for macular disease.

-As well as trying to find new treatments and a cure, the ground breaking research programme you fund is aiming to find out why early stage macular disease develops into late stage so that a way to intervene and prevent the disease developing can be found.
+As well as trying to find new treatments and a cure, the groundbreaking research programme you fund aims to find out why early stage macular disease develops into late stage disease so that a way to intervene and prevent it developing can be found.
 Your support, no matter what the amount, is urgently needed to achieve this goal.

 Most recent funding

 Professor Andrew Dick, University of Bristol - Epigenetic regulation in the pathogenesis of AMD